-As the centre was situated adjacent to a busy main road, there was a key-lock used to access the front entrance door due to a few residents at the high risk of elopement.
-This risk was regularly assessed and reviewed in the centre's restrictive practice and risk register, and it was included as part of the quarterly notifications submitted to the Office of the Chief Inspector.
-All other entrance doors had key-pad access.
-The inspector observed that the physical environment allowed for care to be provided in a non-restrictive manner.
+An electronic locking system was observed in place on the front door into the main reception area.
+The risk of having the door electronically locked was regularly assessed and reviewed in the centre's restrictive practice register, and it was included as part of the quarterly notifications submitted to the Office of the Chief Inspector.
+The inspectors were informed that residents who were able to use the key-code pad could do so if they wished.
+The inspectors observed that the physical environment allowed for care to be provided in a non-restrictive manner.
 Residents were seen mobilising independently and with the use of mobility aids around the centre throughout the day.

-Residents told the inspector that they were consulted with about their care and about the organisation of the service.
+Residents told the inspectors that they were consulted about their care and about the organisation of the service.
 Residents said that they felt safe in the centre and their privacy and dignity was respected.
-Residents told the inspector they liked living in the centre and that staff were always respectful and supportive.
-Residents told the inspector that their call-bells were answered promptly and they were content and well looked after in this centre.
+Residents told the inspectors they liked living in the centre and that staff were always respectful and supportive.
+Residents told the inspectors that their call-bells were answered promptly and they were content and well looked after in this centre.